Jwan622/hopkins_data_structures/module_10/notes.md

 #### natural merge
 - leverage order in data, exploits the order.
 - uses replacement selection, to create original pieces that we do the merging with.

-one pass at beginning to create subfile. we restart a subfile when the number get smaller.
+- if record incraeses, goes into same subfile. when smaller, we restart a new subfile. we move through the file sequentially

 6 subfiles here: